byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

 conda activate $FPGA_FAM
 ```

 This will set up your environment needed to run the tools.
 You need only do this one time each time you log in.
 You can tell it has been done if you see an `(xc7)` to the left of the command prompt in your Linux command line shell.
-This is a sign that the last step (running conda to activate the environment has been run).
+This is a sign that the last step (running conda to activate the environment) has been run.

+Also, you are going to do this each time you want to work with the Symbiflow tools.
+A great way to make this easy to do is to do the following in your Linux home directory: (1) select and copy the above commands, (2) put them into a file by typing:  `cat > setup`, pasting the contents into the terminal window, and then hitting Control-D.  That will create a new file called `setup` in your home directory with those contents.
+Alternatively, you can always just fire up a text editor and paste the contents there and save it.

+At any rate, in the future any time you want to activate your environment you can then type `source setup` and it will do so.
+And, if for some reason you want to de-activate the environment you can do so by typing: `conda deactivate`.
+### Compile Your Design
 Now you can compile your design by typing `make` inside your project directory.

 If you have any problems at all, please contact one of the Symbiflow TA's for help.
 This is not difficult but there are enough steps that it is easy to get one wrong.
 Also, note that we are maintaining a [work-arounds page](../WorkArounds.md) which may contain things you need to do to get the tools to run.